JackyTang0516/FrameSkipper/README.md

 Use time_sync to calculate the inference time, and then use FPS(Frames per second) to stand for the speed.
 (In the frame_skipper.py)

-The number of classes can not influence the result, since we compared the RGB values of each pixels of each images.
+The number of classes can not influence the result, since we compared the RGB values of each pixel of each image.

 The FPS results are in the data/Inference_time.jpg After trading off, we can get about 3× speed up for inference time.